suman-chowdhury/FRSCB/README.md

 https://cmake.org/download/

-After downloading these files download the Face2.py, model, image folder.
+After downloading/installing these libraries, download the Face2.py, model and image folder.

-Add your a facial photo in image/ forders.
+Add your facial photo(s) in image folder.

-Add/modify load
+Then run the program, it will load and process your newly added photos and identify you as known person.

-Then run the program.
+If you do not add your photo, it will not identify you.

-It will open the webcam and identify you.
+Thank you for reading the file.